The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Qualitative Analysis Findings

 \subsection{Unwarranted Faith in Numbers}

 \textbf{Participants in both groups had unwarranted faith in numbers.
 However, their \textit{extent} and \textit{reasons} for doing so were \textit{different}}.
 On the one hand, AI group participants often ascribed more value to numbers than was justified.
-On the other hand, some non-AI group participants believed that numbers signaled intelligence even if they could not capture their meaning.
+On the other hand, some non-AI group participants believed that numbers signaled intelligence even if participants could not capture the numbers' meaning.
 Below we highlight two major ways in which participants misplaced faith in numbers.

 \textbf{The mere \textit{presence of numbers} was associated with an \textit{algorithmic thinking process} in the robot even when the meaning of numbers was unclear}.
 Both groups exhibit this perception of algorithmic thinking.
 We will begin with the AI group---this group ascribed higher-order cognitive abilities to the robot with numerical representations.
 Between AD and NR, the AI group found AD more understandable (Table~\ref{table:pairwise}) but deemed the NR robot as the more intelligent of the two (the only time NR wins over AD across all dimensions-- (Table~\ref{table:pairwise})).
-It seems contradictory that the AI group found the \textit{less understandable} robot to be \textit{more intelligent!}---a main reason for this is that the presence of numbers fostered the “assumption that [the NR robot] uses some sort of [an] algorithm” (A50) in the AI group.
+It seems contradictory that the AI group found the \textit{less understandable} robot to be \textit{more intelligent!}---the main reason for this is that the presence of numbers fostered the “assumption that [the NR robot] uses some sort of [an] algorithm” (A50) in the AI group.
 The perception of “under-the-hood math, boosted [NR’s] trustworthiness” (A49).
-Some explicitly compared AD and NR robots and concluded that the mathematical representation demonstrated a method to the NR robot’s behavior:
+Some explicitly compared AD and NR robots and concluded that the mathematical representation demonstrated a method for the NR robot’s behavior:

-\begin{quote} “With [the NR robot], while I did not understand its methodology, I could see that it was using some mathematical calculations to determine which way to move. […] With [the AD robot], I could not see any methodology or signs of decision making” (A23). \end{quote}
+\begin{quote} “With [the NR robot], while I did not understand its methodology, I could see that it was using some mathematical calculations to determine which way to move. […] With [the AD robot], I could not see any methodology or signs of decision-making” (A23). \end{quote}

 A small minority in the AI group indeed figured out that “the numbers 0-4 represented different actions, and [NR] would choose the action with the highest numerical value” (A23).
 An even smaller minority even guessed the numbers’ correct meaning—a “utility function and reward systems” (A64). \textit{despite} the fact that the numbers were \textit{unlabelled}.
 These participants projected meaning on the numbers, lending further credence to the role of data vision~\cite{Goodwin1994, Passi2017}.